OctopusDeploy/blog/blog/2023-07/what-is-multi-tenancy/index.md

 - Cloud services
 - On-premises servers or desktop computers
-- Data Center
+- Data centers
 - Hybrid setups

-Here, your tenants could be a deployment target or group of deployment targets.
+Here, your tenants could be a deployment target or a group of deployment targets.

 ## And everything in between

-At this stage, you may be thinking, '*our multi-tenancy application fits a couple of these descriptions*,' and you'd be absolutely right!
+At this stage, you may be thinking, "*our multi-tenancy application fits a couple of these descriptions*", and you'd be absolutely right.

 These scenarios can crossover, for sure.
 And some apps may use more than one multi-tenancy variation at different stages.

 That's because software development is only growing more complex and with it, the term evolves too.
-The lines we draw between these scenarios are blurry and will only get blurrier still.
+The lines we draw between these scenarios are blurry and will only get blurrier.

 ## What next?

 See Octopus's [Tenants use-case page](https://octopus.com/use-case/tenanted-deployments) for more information on how Octopus can help you deploy your multi-tenancy applications faster and more reliably.

+Happy deployments!